 Sampling of live apex predators for antibody screening can thus inform on the occurrence and extent of present or past outbreaks.
 This can be especially valuable in places where surveillance is redistricted to few places or time points like Antarctica or other remote seabird islands.
 Altogether, this highlights the need for baseline data acquired through proactive (instead of reactive only) pathogen surveillance, and, more broadly, that carefully designed studies can at least partially overcome the challenges inherent to serology-based studies, while bringing unique insights on host response to infection.

 Altogether, our study brings evidence of a much broader circulation of H5Nx than previously thought based on symptomatic case-based surveillance only.
-As H5Nx keeps on spreading to new places and new species, it is critical to expend surveillance efforts to include sublethal and subclinical cases to understand the virus’ pathways of spread and mitigate its impact on wildlife, but also on the health of domestic animals and peoples.
+As H5Nx keeps on spreading to new places and new species, and possibly become enzootic, it is critical to expend surveillance efforts to include sublethal and subclinical cases to understand the virus’ pathways of spread and mitigate its impact on wildlife, but also on the health of domestic animals and peoples.

 Methods